braze-inc/braze-docs/_includes/campaign_analytics.md

 ###### Limitations

-Please note that currently this metric
-- is only available in Campaigns
+Estimated real open rate is only available in campaigns.
+This metric is not reported in Current events.
-- does not get reported via Currents

 {% elsif include.channel == "in-app message" %}